A lawyer needs to help shoulder the load. This means reliability, accessibility, and a readiness to take on and tackle

 In wills and estates David offers sensitive assistance to executors and personal representatives working through complex administrations, beneficiaries mounting challenges to unfair distributions, clients facing guardianship, powers of attorney and trusteeship disputes, and capacity, undue influence, will interpretation and validity issues.

 David has appeared before all levels of court in Nova Scotia and Prince Edward Island, along with the Federal Court, Federal Court of Appeal and many administrative tribunals.
 He also has extensive experience with alternative dispute resolution and mediation, and recommends these avenues whenever appropriate.

 He is an active member of the Nova Scotia Barristers’ Society, the Canadian Bar Association, and Ad Idem / the Canadian Media Lawyers Association.
 David is recognized in the "Best Lawyers" poll for insurance law, media and dafamation law, and commercial leasing disputes.
 At home David volunteers as a Scouter with the 36th Halifax Scout Troop.
-He plays guitar and harmonica in the firm’s annual entry in the March of Dimes Battle of the Bands.
+He also performs on guitar and harmonica as a member of the firm's rock band, "The Goldilocks Effect."